A Yoga + Photography Retreat

 Will I need travel insurance?

 Yes, everyone will be required to have travel insurance for the duration of the trip.
-I’d be happy to make recommendations.
+Our affiliate, World Nomads offers both at incredibly affordable rates.

 Is there an age requirement?